A User-Friendly Computational Framework for Robust Structured Regression with the L$_2$ Criterion: Examples of robust structured regression

-Meanwhile, \Fig{ex1l2eresids} shows that after removing the outlying points identified by the automatic tuning of $\tau$ in our computational framework (depicted by the blue triangles), the residuals obtained using the \LTE fit are normally distributed about the zero residual level.
+Meanwhile, \Fig{ex1l2eresids} shows that after excluding the outlying points identified by the automatic tuning of $\tau$ in our computational framework (depicted by the blue triangles), the residuals obtained using the \LTE fit are normally distributed about the zero residual level.
+To identify outliers, one can compute the \LTE residuals and select those observations whose residuals exceed some factor of the precision parameter, e.g. 3 divided by $\tau$.
 Thus, the \LTE adequately captures the linear relationship between investment earnings and bank services for the non-outlying customers.
 Notice that \LTE regression can be recursively repeated on the outlying customers to identify an appropriate linear relationship between investment earnings and bank services for subgroups among the customers.

 In addition to illustrating how the \LTE presents a more robust linear fit in the presence of outliers, this example also highlights another benefit of our computational framework.
-Our framework enables the joint estimation of the regression coefficient vector $\V{\beta}$ and the precision $\tau$, resulting in automatic identification of outlying observations in the data.
+Our framework enables the joint estimation of the regression coefficient vector $\V{\beta}$ and the precision $\tau$, enabling automatic identification of outlying observations in the data.
 This is practically useful since the \LTE can simultaneously identify subpopulations within the data and appropriate fits for each of those groups when applied recursively to the subgroups.